-A significant benefit of IBEX comes from the fact that once an extension is verified, it can be re-targeted to run in a variety of modern browsers.
+A significant benefit of the approach this paper advocates comes from the fact that once an extension is verified, it can be re-targeted to run in a variety of modern browsers.
 To date, we have run our extensions on four distinct web browsers: Internet Explorer, Google Chrome, and C3, a research Web browser under development at Microsoft Research.
+This section discusses our deployment configuration in each of these browsers.
 Additionally, because we can compile from .NET to JavaScript, we have also retargeted some of our extensions to run on Firefox.
-Each browser employs distinct back-ends and TCBs.
-In this section, we discuss system-level security guarantees that these browsers provide.